 - West Oakland Green Initiative

 The grant from CARB will provide about $7.66 million in funding.
 The City of Oakland and Alameda County Transportation Commission (CTC) is providing a local match of about $2.8 million.
 In total, about $10.5 million will be invested in these four projects in West Oakland over three and a half years.
-The Oakland Department of Transportation will be seeking Council authority to accept the CARB grant and enter into contracts with our community partners on July 5, 2022.
+On July 5, 2022, Oakland City Council authorized the Oakland Department of Transportation to accept the CARB grant and enter into contracts with our community partners in order to implement West Oakland STEPS.

 The grant from CARB comes from the Sustainable Transportation Equity Project, or STEP, a pilot program launched by CARB in 2020 to improve transportation equity.
 The funding supports implementation of clean transportation projects in low-income and disadvantaged communities, or those overburdened by pollution.
 The West Oakland STEPS were chosen from a competitive pool of projects that were submitted from jurisdictions across the state of California.